Fun fact: Bone marrow has iron in it. Which means this whipped bone marrow recipe is one more way to bring meaty minerals into your baby’s diet.

 Whipped bone marrow recipe

-If you follow the principles of baby-led weaning, use like you would butter or any other fat – for example, mashed into a starchy veggie, like sweet potato or squash.
+If you follow the principles of baby-led weaning, use this bone marrow baby food recipe like you would butter or any other fat – for example, mashed into a starchy veggie, like sweet potato or squash.

-If you are working with purees, add whipped marrow to your puree.
+If you are working with purees, add whipped bone marrow to your puree.

 - 2 – 3 lbs of beef femur bones from the midsection of the bone, click here to shop for marrow bones